mikhailsdv/detabase/README.md

 -   Query, get, put, insert, delete, update items.
 -   Export databases with or without a specific query.
 -   Print databases in the table or json view.
--   Put or insert data from command line of from file.
+-   Put or insert data from command line or from file.
--   Delete and update multiple items with a query.
+-   Delete or update multiple items with a query.
 -   Truncate databases.
--   Create an empty databases.
+-   Create empty databases.
 -   Count items in database.

 ## Usage